Diffusion of finite-size particles in confined geometries: Model analysis

 We conclude this section by comparing the equilibrium solutions of the continuum model with the corresponding stochastic simulations of the discrete model.
 We use the Metropolis--Hastings algorithm \citep{Chib:1995ud} to sample from the stationary density of the full-particle system, and compare the resulting histogram (averaged over the cross section) with the stationary solutions $\hat p_e$ of \eqref{gradflownarrow}.
 We consider the (NC2) case for which the coefficient $g_h$ is maximised for a fixed volume fraction $\phi$, that is, a channel of width $h^* = 1.47$.
 The other parameters used in the simulations are $\epsilon = 10^{-3}$, $N = 133$ and $F_0 = 2.5$. \scc {.7} \scl {1.1}

 \figref{fig:stat_a0a1F25_hist} displays the histograms after $10^7$ steps of the MH algorithm.
 The histogram for point particles (upper plot in \figref{fig:stat_a0a1F25_hist}) does not vary in the cross-sectional direction, as expected.
 In contrast, the histogram for finite-size particles does display some variation in the $\hat y$-direction: more particles want to be near the boundaries than in the centre of the channel.
 This is because a hard-disk particle on the boundary excludes only half of the area that would exclude in the centre of the domain (recall that the channel of width $h$ is the domain available to the particles \emph{centres}, not the physical domain), and this is entropically favourable.
+In our derivation of equation \eqref{fp_reduced} this variation is taken into account but integrated out to obtain the one-dimensional equation.
+Accounting for the variation in $\hat y$ is not the main objective of this paper but this could be done either by numerically solving the two-dimensional equation \eqref{fp_inta} or evaluating higher order terms in the expansion of section \ref{sec:step2}.

 We plot the theoretical predictions by solving \eqref{gradflownarrow} for both point and finite-size particles alongside their respective simulation counterparts, and observe an excellent agreement in both cases.
 We examine the importance of taking into account the actual width of the channel, which in this example is only $h=1.47$, by solving the analogous stationary problem for the single-file model \eqref{p_singlefilelimit}.
 We plot the result (dot-dash black line in \figref{fig:stat_a0a1F25}) and observe that the single-file model overestimates the excluded-volume effects, as demonstrated by the flatter density profile.